-Barbara Roche is a former Government Minister and MP who was a Minister of State in the Home Office, Cabinet Office and ODPM.
+Barbara Roche is a former Government Minister and MP who was a Minister of State in the Home Office, Cabinet Office and the ODPM.
 She was also Financial Secretary to the Treasury and a DTI Minister.
-As Minister of State at the Home Office she was the Immigration Minister and has been a long-standing advocate of the need for a National Migration Museum.
+As Minister of State at the Home Office, she was the Immigration Minister and has been a long-standing advocate of the need for a National Museum of Migration.

-At the Cabinet Office and ODPM Barbara was the Minister for Women and Equalities and responsible for the Social Exclusion and Neighbourhood Renewal Units.
+- At the Cabinet Office and the ODPM, Barbara was the Minister for Women and Equalities and responsible for the Social Exclusion and Neighbourhood Renewal Units.
 She has extensive European experience – chairing the EU Telecoms Council and representing the UK on the Home Affairs Ministerial Council.

 Barbara now works as a freelance consultant with major corporations, is chair of one of the largest national housing associations and a visiting university professor.